ocfl-archive/gocfl/pkg/ocfl/object/docs/load_sequence.md

 # Object Load Sequence

 This document describes the sequence of operations performed during the loading of an existing OCFL Object, starting from the high-level entry point.
+Detailed structural information can be found in the [**Object Architecture Documentation**](architecture.md).

 ## Sequence Diagram